Smooth Koopman eigenfunctions: Partition from Koopman eigenfunctions

 Moreover $\Iso$ transforms the product measure $\left(\mu | \calL_1\right)\times \Leb$ into the invariant measure $\mu$. \item If $z$ was an $L^2(\mu)$ eigenfunction instead, then these claims are true upto a set of $\mu$-measure $0$. \end{enumerate} \end{theorem}

 Theorem \ref{thm:fol_1D_basic} is proved in Section \ref{sec:proof:fol_1D_basic}.
-Theorem \ref{thm:fol_1D_basic} does not depend on the smooth eigenfunctions discussed in Section \ref{sec:intro}.
-It is the first of a series of results that we derive on the consequences of Koopman eigenfunctions, to gain more insight on the phase spaces $X$ and $M$.
+Note that Theorem \ref{thm:fol_1D_basic} is based on Assumption \ref{A:z} which does not assume smooth eigenfunctions yet.
+Theorem \ref{thm:fol_1D_basic} demonstrates how an invariant measure disintegrates along the fibres of an eigenfunction, and the conditional measures along these fibres are preserved under the flow from fire to fire.
+This is the first of a series of results that we derive on the consequences of Koopman eigenfunctions, to gain more insight on the phase spaces $X$ and $M$.